GrapesJS/react/packages/grapesjs-react-app/README.md

-# This app is used merely for the development purpose.
+# This app is used merely for development purpose.